kopeio/kope/UPGRADE.md

 Presuming that's right, we'll need to recreate all our keys, sadly.

-Backup the existing keys & config, and then delete the keys:
+If you weren't using an Elastic IP, backup the existing keys & config, and then delete the keys:
 ```
 cp -r upgrade11/ upgrade11.backup/
 rm -rf upgrade11/pki/